Azure-Samples/cognitive-services-face-android-detect/README.md

 ### Prerequisites

 - You need a subscription key to run the sample.
-You can get free trial subscription keys from [Try Cognitive Services](https://azure.microsoft.com/try/cognitive-services/?api=face-api).
+[Create a new Azure account, and try Cognitive Services for free.](https://azure.microsoft.com/free/cognitive-services/)
 - [Android Studio](https://developer.android.com/studio/) with minimum SDK 22 (required by the Face client library).
 - The [com.microsoft.projectoxford : face : 1.4.3](http://search.maven.org/#artifactdetails%7Ccom.microsoft.projectoxford%7Cface%7C1.4.3%7Caar) Java client library from Maven.
 It isn't necessary to download the package.